Slava-Nik/sedona/README.md

-The adaptive web-site Sedona (with using BEM)/
+The adaptive web-site Sedona (with using BEM)